Building Activity Management System (BAMS)

 Things to consider when using BAMS

 - BAMS works best in Chrome or Firefox.
-Please consider installing either of these browsers in advance.
+Please consider installing either of these browsers.

-- Consider which application method will suit your business - single portal or bulk uploads.
+- Consider which application method suits your business – single portal or bulk uploads.

-- If you decide to use the bulk upload method, determine how frequently your team will need to upload the BPN application CSV file (e.g. daily, twice a day, once a week).
+- If you decide to use the bulk upload method, determine how frequently your team needs to upload the BPN application CSV file (e.g. daily, twice a day, once a week).

-- Consider whether you will be requesting the applicant to pay the levy and whether any internal processes need updating.
+- Consider whether you will request the applicant to pay the levy and whether any internal processes need updating.